ohbendy/Thai-font-resources/Character sets.md

 ### Extras ###

-These characters are not used by Standard Thai.
+These characters are not used by Standard Thai language, but should be included in digital fonts that aim to support minority languages that use Thai script.

 In Pali and Sanskrit languages, nikahit (0E4D) is the anusvara, phinthu (0E3A) marks a devowellised consonant and yamakkan (0E4E) marks a consonant cluster.
 Phinthu is also used in various minority languages to indicate consonants whose sounds don't occur in Thai.
 We can also include here some Latin diacritics which are used in minority languages and for transcription systems.